Asia: Geography

 The Himalayan range is home to some of the planet's highest peaks.

 Asia is the largest continent on Earth.
 It covers 9% of the Earth's total surface area (or 30% of its land area), and has the longest coastline, at 62800 km.
 Asia is generally defined as comprising the eastern four-fifths of Eurasia.
 It is located to the east of the Suez Canal and the Ural Mountains, and south of the Caucasus Mountains (or the Kuma–Manych Depression) and the Caspian and Black Seas.
 It is bounded on the east by the Pacific Ocean, on the south by the Indian Ocean and on the north by the Arctic Ocean.
 Asia is subdivided into 49 countries, five of them (Georgia, Azerbaijan, Russia, Kazakhstan and Turkey) are transcontinental countries lying partly in Europe.
-Geographically, Russia is partly in Asia, but is considered a European nation, both culturally and politically.

-The Gobi Desert is in Mongolia and the Arabian Desert stretches across much of the Middle East.
 The Yangtze in China is the longest river in the continent.
 The Himalayas between Nepal and China is the tallest mountain range in the world.
 Tropical rainforests stretch across much of southern Asia and coniferous and deciduous forests lie farther north.
+Between 1990 and 2000 the area of primary forest in Asia decreased by 1.06 million hectares per year, between 2000 and 2015 it decreased by 280 000 ha per year.